 Since I’m not in the movie business, I really am clueless about why the entertainment world does certain things.
 For example, why do movies that have already been released in one form or another, change names and with new poster art, appear like it’s a brand new offering?
 I noticed a few of these when I recently logged on to the streaming service; Hulu.
 On the Full Moon Features web page, second from the top left was a film called; Devious.
 The accompanying image artwork has skeletons hanging from a tree and in the background this weird-ass face with these evil looking eyes.
 Putting my cursor over this selection, a synopsis pops up saying:

 “The unusual Arkoff family faces off against a trio of treacherous art thieves with the help of their castle’s ancient protectors (the Skull Heads) in a fight for their lives.”

-After reading, I say to myself; “I say Self, this is 2009’s Charles Band’s Skull Heads.
+After reading, I say to myself; “I say Self, this is from 2009; Charles Band’s Skull Heads.
 I KNOW this movie!”